Hey Mr. or Ms. Worry-Wart with the furrowed brow — we see you.

-Do you get stuck in your head — re-running old conversations, thinking up better responses, and ruminating on someone’s hurtful remarks?
+Are you stuck in your head again — re-running old conversations, thinking up better responses, and ruminating on someone’s hurtful remarks?

-Do you worry about how to get out of your head?
+Do you worry about your worry and how to get out of your head?

 There’s so much going on in there, anyway.